-Selling a probate that is subject to probate is the same process as any other house sale and you will need to go through conveyancing.
-Once difference worth noting it that it is not uncommon for probate properties to be in a worse condition than other houses on the market, this is often because the previous owner has lived there for some time and has not or was not able to make repairs to the property or undertake renovations.
+Selling a property that is subject to probate is the same process as any other house sale and you will need to go through conveyancing.
+One difference worth noting is that it is not uncommon for probate properties to be in a worse condition than other houses on the market, this is often because the previous owner had lived there for some time and has not or was not able to make repairs to the property or undertake renovations.
 Therefore the property may not be valued as highly as a similar property in the area where the owners have maintained the upkeep.

 An assent is a document that is used to transfer the legal ownership of a property from the name of a deceased person into the name of a living beneficiary.

+You can not apply an assent whilst the property is subject to probate.
 You will still need a grant of probate in order for the property to be transferred out of the deceased’s name.
-An assent is not necessary if you are going to sell the property, instead of an assent you would go through conveyancing instead.
+An assent is not necessary if you are going to sell the property, instead of an assent you would go through conveyancing.
+HM land registry will require either conveyancing or an assent before changing their records to list the new owner.
 An Assent is done when the property is not going to be sold any time in the foreseeable future and instead is being passed onto to a beneficiary.